 William C. Davis has written a compelling and complete account of this landmark conflict.
 The Battle at Bull Run (or Manassas) is notable for many reasons.
 It was a surprise victory for the Confederacy, a humiliating defeat for the Union, and the first ominous indication that a long and bloody war was inevitable.
 It marked the first strategic use of railroads in history, and the first time the horrors of the battle were photographed for the folks back home.
 It was also a training ground for some of America’s most colorful military figures: P.G.T.
 Beauregard, Joe Johnston, Irvin McDowell and “Stonewall” Jackson.
 Drawing from a wealth of material—old letters, journals, memoirs and military records—Davis brings to life a vivid and vital chapter in American history.

-William C. Davis is the Managing Editor of the Civil War Times Illustrated and the author of Breckinridge: Statesman, Soldier, Symbol; The Battle of New Market; and Duel Between the First Ironclads.
-His books on the Civil War have received… More about William C. Davis
+William C. Davis was the managing editor of the Civil War Times Illustrated.
+He is the author of Breckinridge: Statesman, Soldier, Symbol; The Battle of New Market; and Duel Between the First Ironclads.
+His books on the Civil War have received critical and popular acclaim and were… More about William C. Davis